wormhole-foundation/xdapp-book/src/wormhole/5_guardianNetwork.md

 All these things considered, 19 seems to be the maximum number and a good tradeoff.
 If 2/3 of the signatures are needed for consensus, then 13 signatures need to be verified on-chain, which remains reasonable from a gas-cost perspective.

-Rather than securing the network with tokenomics, it is better to initially secure the network by involving robust companies which are heavily invested in the success of De-Fi as a whole.
+Rather than securing the network with tokenomics, it is better to initially secure the network by involving robust companies that are heavily invested in the success of De-Fi as a whole.
 The 19 Guardians are not anonymous or small--they are many of the largest and most widely-known validator companies in cryptocurrency.
 The current list of Guardians can be viewed [here](https://wormhole.com/network/)

 That's how we end up with the network of 19 Guardians, each with an equal stake and joined in a purpose-built Proof of Authority consensus mechanism.
 As threshold signatures become better supported, the Guardian set can expand, and once ZKPs are ubiquitous, the Guardian Network will become fully trustless.